allplay4k-netizen/PocketDeck/README.md

 # PocketDeck
 Open-source ESP32 handheld device project

+## Disclaimer

+This project may involve modifying electronics, soldering, and working with hardware components.

+Some modifications can damage components or create safety risks if done incorrectly.
+Only attempt hardware changes if you understand the risks and use proper tools and safety practices.

+The creators are not responsible for damaged hardware or issues caused by modifications.

 ## Main Goal

 Create an open-source ESP32 handheld device inspired by projects like Meshtastic and LoRa-based devices.